ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 > A character with a Strength rating of 3 can roll up to three dice when confronted by a challenge where the use of strength can apply.

+If a character has a rating in an aspect equivalent or greater to the CR of the Test, then they can choose to use their rating instead of rolling dice.
+However, if the player chooses to forgo this, then they must roll as normal and accept whatever result the dice produce.

+> A character with a Strength rating of 3 facing a Strength Test at CR 3 can choose to accept a result of 3 instead of rolling a number of dice equal to their Strength aspect.

 The challenge rating of a Test can be affected by three modifiers: Enhancement, Hindrance, and Ease.

 *Enhancement* is represents a number of dice that can be rolled in addition to the dice gained by invoking an aspect.
 Enhancement is often gained from the quality of an item or through supernatural means.
 Enhancement dice are rolled after an aspect has been invoked.